-In 2001 Andre started building a high performance, state-of-the-art, tuition-free charter school, again in the at-risk neighborhood of West Las Vegas.
-It started with grades 3-5 and every year Andre worked tirelessly to produce the most extraordinary fund-raising event, known as the Grand Slam for Children.
+In 2001, Andre started building a high performance, state-of-the-art, tuition-free charter school in the at-risk neighborhood of West Las Vegas.
+It started with grades 3-5.
+For 16 years from 1995 until 2011, Andre worked tirelessly to produce the most extraordinary fund-raising event, known as the Grand Slam for Children.
 During those years, 69 of the most extraordinary artists, including Barbra Streisand, Elton John, Celine Dion, performed—some artists performed multiple years—so Andre could raise enough money to finish building the school from K-12.

-The school has a document called the “Commitment to Excellence” which lays out what is expected of the teachers, the students and their parents.
+A document at the school called the “Commitment to Excellence” lays out what is expected of the teachers, students and their parents.
 There is also a “Code Of Respect” that the students must adhere to as part of the school’s efforts to enhance every child’s character, respect, motivation and self-discipline.

-On June 10, 2011 Billie Jean King gave the commencement speech to the third graduating class at Agassi Prep, as it is fondly called.
+On June 10, 2011, Billie Jean King gave the commencement address to the third graduating class at Agassi Prep, as it is fondly called.
 Thirty-three seniors, who had little chance of higher education are all going on to college.
 With that kind of success Andre hopes to take that model to other inner cities across America and benefit tens of thousands more children.

 Andre Agassi has found fulfillment and purpose in trying to improve the schools in this country, and for that he thanks tennis.

-But he’s also very honest about the price he paid both physically and emotionally to get where he is.
+He’s also very honest about the physical and emotional price he paid to get where he is.